Welsh thrower Gerwyn Price has made a big impression since joining the PDC circuit in 2014 after winning a Tour Card at Qualifying School.

 Price rounded off a strong year by reaching the final 16 of the 2018 World Championship to earn his place in the 2018 Premier League.

-The biggest win of the Welshman's career so far came in November 2018 as he claimed his maiden televised title with a remarkable Grand Slam of Darts success, overcoming Gary Anderson 16-13.
+The biggest win of the Welshman's career came in November 2018 as he claimed his maiden televised title at the Grand Slam of Darts, a title he successfully defended 12 months later with a string of sensational displays.

 Select below to see result & roll of honour information.